 Along with this, there should be more than one conflict.
 In writing fiction for children, there may be two or three conflicts; as one is overcome another takes its place.
 A good rule is to think in threes: three characters, three problems, and three solutions.

 This is only the beginning and most basic of the tips that new writers of children’s fiction should be aware of.
 There are many more that I’ll touch on in other articles.

 Fiction Writing for Children

 If you’re interested in learning to write for children, this ebook is for you.
-It's a 180 page ebook that's actually a ‘course in a book.‘ It’s taken directly from my 6 week eCourse of the same title and gives you everything offered in the ecourse, such as the basics of writing fiction for children, finding a publisher or agent, and marketing books, except for personal feedback and editing from me on the assignments.
+It's a 180 page ebook that's actually a ‘course in a book.‘ It’s taken directly from my 6 week eCourse of the same title and gives you everything offered in the ecourse, such as the basics of writing fiction for children, finding a publisher or agent, and marketing books.
+It' doesn't though have personal feedback and editing from me on the assignments.

 Fiction Writing for Children discusses everything related to writing fiction for children – it’s a detailed ‘writing, publishing, and book marketing’ map from Point A to Point Z.

 TO LEARN MORE OR TO ORDER, PLEASE CLICK HERE.

 How to Write Tight: Self-Editing Tips to Make Your Manuscript Ready for Publication

 6 Tips to Make the Most out of Writing Workshops Part 1